oOo0oOo/lean-lsp-mcp/README.md

 #### lean_auto_proof_instructions

 Get detailed instructions on how to use the Lean LSP MCP to automatically prove theorems.
 See above (Meta tools).
+Currently many clients do not support prompts yet.

+## Disabling Tools

+Many IDEs allow to disable specific tools manually (e.g. lean_build).

+**VSCode**: Click on the Wrench/Screwdriver icon in the chat.

+**Cursor**: In "Cursor Settings" > "MCP" click on the name of a tool to disable it (strikethrough).

 ## Example Uses